 At the end of the Pinetum, turn right to cross over the ivy bridge and continue along the path.

-Keep on this path for a while until you reach the waterwheel from Warton Farm appears in view.
-To the right the path continues to the power house.
+Keep on this path for a while until the waterwheel from Warton Farm appears in view.
+To the right, the path continues to the power house.

 End: Visitor Centre, grid ref: NU073022

 - Grade: Moderate